How to Become a Receptionist: Everything You Need to Know

 Receptionists manage the front desk in a variety of office settings, from doctor’s officers to large corporate companies.

 Receptionist roles and skillsets may vary slightly from office to office.
-For example, in a doctor’s office they might need a solid understanding of medical terminology, whereas receptionists in a hotel might need a working knowledge of the city’s best places to dine.
+For example, in a doctor’s office, they might need a solid understanding of medical terminology, whereas receptionists in a hotel might need a working knowledge of the city’s best places to dine.

 But at the crux of the job, receptionists perform administrative tasks.
 These tasks include:

-Receptionists deal with a wide variety of people, from influential clients, to executives and staff.
+Receptionists deal with a wide variety of people, from influential clients to executives and staff.
 Strong communication, both written and oral, is required as well as customer service skills.
-In this article, we will explore everything you need to know about becoming a receptionist, including the necessary skills, education and training you’ll need, as well career outlook and prospects for receptionists in New Zealand.
+In this article, we will explore everything you need to know about becoming a receptionist, including the necessary skills, education and training you’ll need, as well as career outlook and prospects for receptionists in New Zealand.

-Requirements to Become a Receptionist
+Requirements to become a receptionist

 When applying for a position as a receptionist, employers will often look for a variety of skills and qualifications to meet their needs.
 Below is a general idea of certain attributes or criteria that meet employer’s job descriptions; however, this may vary slightly depending on organisations.

-Core Competencies
+Core competencies

 Receptionists need a combination of technical and interpersonal skills to succeed in this role.
 Below are some core competencies that receptionists often require.

-Organisational Skills
+Organisational skills

 Receptionists are responsible for many facets of a business.
 Therefore, organisational skills are crucial.
 Organisational skills are needed to schedule meetings, answer telephone calls and maintain spreadsheets used by staff members.

-Communication Skills
+Communication skills

 As the first point of contact, receptionists need to quickly identify the needs of people and communicate the right information.
 A receptionist’s active listening skills will also assist in meeting the needs of staff and visitors, especially requests over the phone.

-Technical Skills
+Technical skills

 Receptionists often use different software or word processing applications, to assist with the time management and organisation of tasks.
 Knowledge of varying word processing, administrative, or even bookkeeping software can save time and create a more productive workflow.